UnickSoft/GraphOffline/README.md

 # GraphOffline

 GraphOffline is utility to calculate algorithm on graph (mathematics).
-This utility used in http://graphonline.ru project.
+This utility is used in http://graphonline.ru project.

 # License